-It is an inborn talent, even though they do say that excellence is borne not of any particular innate ability, but of practice–but to be gifted and then work at it, it then becomes second nature–everything becomes accessible, effortless–this is exercised daily in Ygartua’s work, seeking out new adventures –experimenting with new ideas –with a determination to conquer everything that comes his direction.
+It is an inborn talent, even though they do say that excellence is borne not of any particular innate ability, but of practice–but to be gifted and then work at it, it then becomes second nature–everything becomes accessible, effortless–this is exercised daily in Ygartua’s work, seeking out new adventures –experimenting with new ideas –with a determination to conquer everything that comes to his direction.

 Often an artist will remain in a set direction and not dare go too far afield, often he is known for a particular style of work and therefore does not wish to exercise his ability in other areas, lest it is not as popular with his patrons and investors.

-A controversial subject when it comes to art — do you stay with one style or do you stay true to yourself, taking the leap, never doubting yourself, but challenging yourself in every style, subject that entertains you.
+A controversial subject when it comes to art — do you stay with one style or do you stay true to yourself, taking the leap, never doubting yourself, but challenging yourself in every style, and subject that entertains you.

-If you feel accomplished in several styles and you receive accolades from your Patrons and general public, then this is your path– your metamorphosis.
+If you feel accomplished in several styles and you receive accolades from your Patrons and the general public, then this is your path– your metamorphosis.
 Ygartua is a person that thrives on change, whether it is the city he lives in, the country or the people around him.
 He enjoys the confrontation, being thrust into a new environment, to live in another country and with these changes, he delves into another sphere — it is like constantly being reborn — taking new directions not only personally, but always in his art form.

-Ygartua has always been an adventurer, starting with his early years as a gymnast and at the same time achieving a brown belt in judo, an underground speriologist and part of the Welsh Cave Rescue Team at fifteen years of age, competitions –swimming across Lake Windermere, etc. etc. He was known for his bets for a few coins hanging from a beam at the art school and in the Basque Country many more competitions – diving from precarious heights from the rocky ravine into the ocean below, always competing and many, many more stories of his extravagant risk taking ventures.
+Ygartua has always been an adventurer, starting with his early years as a gymnast and at the same time achieving a brown belt in judo, an underground speleologist and part of the Welsh Cave Rescue Team at fifteen years of age, competitions –swimming across Lake Windermere, etc. etc. He was known for his bets for a few coins hanging from a beam at the art school and in the Basque Country many more competitions – diving from precarious heights from the rocky ravine into the ocean below, always competing and many, many more stories of his extravagant risk-taking ventures.
 He was known as a Dare Devil and today this is portrayed in his art.

-His primary mediums are acrylic on canvas and fresco*, although, he has works in oil, graphite, pen and ink, pastel, poster, lithograph* and mixed mediums.
-His subjects include landscapes, seascapes, cityscapes, figures, portraits, still life, nudes, social commentary, cultural anthropology, native/indigenous people, the unconscious, and as an abstractionist – shape, color, and texture.
+His primary mediums are acrylic on canvas and fresco*, although, he has worked in oil, graphite, pen and ink, pastel, poster, lithograph* and mixed mediums.
+His subjects include landscapes, seascapes, cityscapes, figures, portraits, still life, nudes, social commentary, cultural anthropology, native/indigenous people, the unconscious, and as an abstractionist – shape, colour, and texture.
 His styles are Realism*, Expressionism*, Abstract Expressionism*, Neo-Expressionism, Surrealism* and Abstract Surrealism and his revolutionary invention Future Conceptualism, reverse painted on plexiglass.

 FOR MORE INFORMATION email@example.com